Thoro-las/NHSM-4ING-CSS/S1/OSystem/Lecture.typ

 - Maximize CPU Usage
 - Minimize Waiting & Response Time
-- Uniform Distribution Of CPU Time we will check some standard algorithms for process scheduling.
+- Uniform Distribution Of CPU Time
+We will check some standard algorithms for process scheduling.

 #subsection("Process Scheduling Algorithms")
 In the scheduling information of the PCB, we have some parameters that we will use, in each algorithm we have extra information that we will give and how they are used in the algorithm.

 #v(5mm)
 + *FCFS: First-Come, First-Served.*
   #table(
     columns: (25%, 75%),